codr7/g-fu/README.md

 ```

 ### Multitasking
 Tasks are first class, preemptive green threads (or goroutines) that run in separate environments and interact with the outside world using channels.
-New tasks are started using `task` which optionally takes a task id and channel or buffer size argument and returns the new task. `wait` may be used to wait for task completion and get the results.
+New tasks are started using `task` which takes an optional task id and channel or buffer size, and returns the new task. `wait` may be used to wait for task completion and get the results.

 ```
   (let _